 Matter and energy

 Bread molds like Rhizopus are very important heterotrophs who collectively eat a great deal of organic material, thereby releasing nutrients that autotrophs can use.
+But they also destroy substantial quantities of stored food.
 Occasionally bread molds, including some forms of Rhizopus, can cause diseases of both plants and animals.
 Because Rhizopus is relatively easy to culture, it is used industrially to carry out some important chemical conversions, e.g. the conversion of plant steroids into specific chemicals like cortisone and the production of fumaric acid from sugar.
 Rhizopus is also used to produce tempeh, a soybean ‘curd’ food consisting of crushed soybeans partially decomposed by Rhizopus and held together by fungal hyphae.

 - Rhizopus zygospores © Curtis Clark adapted by George Briggs is licensed under a CC BY-NC-SA (Attribution NonCommercial ShareAlike) license